ThemeBoy/ajax-dropdowns/readme.txt

 6. A dropdown is displayed on the frontend to swap the content below it.

 == Changelog ==

+= 0.9.3 =
+* Tweak - Order posts by title in admin.

 = 0.9.2 =
 * Feature - Add URL parameter method to dropdown options.